 Serial Number Class of Forests Area (in Sq.
 Km.)

 1 Reserved Forests 713.12

 2 Protected Forests 12.39

 3 National Parks (including proposed) 267.48

 4 Wild life Sanctuaries 34.20

-Total 1,027.19
+Total 1.027.19

 As stated above, having 1,027.20 sq.
 Km is under the control of State Forest Department, constitutes only 4.58 % of the total geographical area of the State and 6.56 % of the total forest area of the State.
-The remaining forest area is either private or clan/ community owned and is under the indirect control and management of the Autonomous District Councils set up under the provisions of the Sixth Schedule to the Constitution of India.
-The Khasi Hills Autonomous District Council.
+The remaining forest area is either private or clan/community owned and is under the indirect control and management of the Autonomous District Councils set up under the provisions of the Sixth Schedule to the Constitution of India.
+The Khasi Hills Autonomous District Council, Garo Hills Autonomous District Council and the Jaintia Hills Autonomous District Council.
 Under the Sixth Schedule of the Constitution, these District Councils have been vested with legislative, executive and judicial functions in many subjects.
 Important functions which have implications for CLLMP are as follows:

-- Lands other than Reserved Forests - Forests other than Reserved Forests - Regulation of the practice of jhum cultivation or any other form of shifting cultivation - Use of any land or water courses for agricultural purposes
+- Lands other than Reserved Forests - Forests other than Reserved Forests - > Regulation of the practice of jhum cultivation or any other form of shifting cultivation - ➤ Use of any land or water courses for agricultural purposes